JediDork/FailSafe/README.md

 # FailSafe
-You dont need to know what this does.
-Just know that its a failsafe for use in an application :-)
+You dont need to know what this does, its actually more hassle explaining what it does than its worth